Lady of the Sunshine

 DETAILS

-Practicing biodynamic.
+Certified Biodynamic.
 100% Pinot Noir.
-A brand-new wine from Lady of the Sunshine, 2023 is its first release.
 Winemaker Gina Giugni and spouse Mikey assumed a 10-year lease of the Mountain Meadow vineyard in 2023, located in the northwest mountains of the SLO Coast AVA.
 Gina describes it as “a whimsical meadow plot in the mountains above Cayucos, sitting above 1500 feet elevation, yet only four miles from the coast.”
 The vineyard is planted to clone 667 Pinot Noir, positioned at 12 x 6 foot spacing, dry-farmed and head-trained.
-Harvest was late October; the grapes were foot tread, then pressed same day.
+The grapes were foot tread, then pressed same day.
 Ferment in old French oak barrels with native yeast, and aged without sulfur for over 12 months.
-This first issue of a Lady of the Sunshine solera sparkling wine is 75% 2023 wine and 25% 2024 fermenting wine, as the 2023 is the solera base Gina will continue to blend with each new vintage, as time allows.
-The 2024 addition was used as the native yeast and natural sugar dosage to referment the base wine to capture bubbles naturally in the bottle.
-Gina states: “This is a serious wine from our small vineyard meadow in the mountains.”
+This wine is composed of 75% 2023/2024 wine and 25% 2025 fermenting wine, as the 2023/2024 blend is the solera base we will continue to grow and care for.
+The 2025 addition was used as the native yeast and natural sugar dosage to re-ferment the base wine to capture bubbles naturally in the bottle.
+This is a serious wine, from their small vineyard meadow in the mountains.

 Download Tech Sheet